powderflask/cms-thumbnail/README.rst

 cropping, etc.  The available operations are defined by sorl-thumbnail (see `thumbnail documentation <http://thumbnail.sorl.net/index.html>`_).
 A preset is composed of two fields:

-* geometry: this is the sorl-thumbnail geometry, and defines how the image will be scaled (see `thumbnail Geometry <http://thumbnail.sorl.net/template.html#geometry>`_)
+* geometry: a sorl-thumbnail geometry string - defines how the image will be scaled (see `thumbnail Geometry <http://thumbnail.sorl.net/template.html#geometry>`_)
-* options: these are the sorl-thumbnail image processing options (see `thumbnail Options <http://thumbnail.sorl.net/template.html#options>`_)
+* options: a dictionary of sorl-thumbnail image processing options (see `thumbnail Options <http://thumbnail.sorl.net/template.html#options>`_)

 These definitions are passed directly through to sorl-thumbnail without interpretation.
 In turn, sorl-thumbnail passes the options directly through to the backend image library engine,